← Home

 3. Watch signs with RedPallas (Orchard) or RedJubjub (Sapling)

-4. Watch returns ONLY the signatures (key never leaves watch)
+4. Watch returns signed PCZT (spending key never leaves watch)

 5. Phone adds zero-knowledge proofs after signing